wolskies/raspberrypi-hpl/README.md

 	- All of these folders can be changed in the CONFIG file (see previous section)

 #### Test #1: Calling xhpl
 This method calls xhpl directly via the run_xhpl.sh script.
 For the test to run, the HPL.dat file must be configured such that the P x Q = 1.
 That is, P=1 and Q=1.
 Sample HPL.dat files are found in the configs directory with the ending ".xhpl".
-Copy one of these to HPL.dat:

-	 - HPL.dat.arif-ali.xhpl
-	 - HPLdat.actune.xhpl
+This script copies the HPL.dat.xhpl to HPL.dat to run the test.
+Make any modifications to HPL.dat.xhpl

 - To run the test, type:

-        ./run_job.sh
+        ./run_xhpl.sh

 - Notes: